 Shining light into the dark corners is my job, which is why I co-wrote The Addiction Spectrum.

-It’s also why I’m heading to Wichita, Kansas.
+It’s also why I went to Wichita, Kansas.

 Public health is in crisis.
 As a nation we are being negatively affected by opioid addiction, which affects at least 2 million people, killing more than a hundred people every day.
 Digital addiction is another huge problem, as is the rise in encephalitis and encephalopathy among our children.